Aimeedian/AimeeDiane_KUBWIMANA_222002776_W.T_CAT_Submission-_of-_-30th_Apr_2024/README.md

-credential used in database connect as
+credential used in database connection as

 username:aimee